 Don't let time get in the way of acheiving your goals—our accelerated master’s in education specializations allow you to deepen your expertise while earning your degree faster.

 Help elementary school students cultivate a love for learning as they build essential reading and mathematics skills to succeed in the classroom and beyond.
-In the accelerated Elementary Reading and Mathematics (Grades K–6) specialization, you can complete the program in as little as one year for less than $10,000—a 40% tuition savings compared to our traditional MSEd program with a specialization in Elementary Reading and Mathematics (Grades K–6).*
+Through this accelerated MSEd model, you can complete this program in as little as one year for slightly more than $10,000—a 40% tuition savings compared to our traditional specialization in Elementary Reading and Mathematics.*

 Click here for a comparison of the accelerated vs. non-accelerated course sequence